What Is Policy Writing And How Do I Write Policy Documents? Tips & Examples

 Once you've written your policy, it's time to edit.

 Edit the substance first.
-Put yourself in the reader's shoes and ask yourself: is the information accurate?
+Put yourself in the reader's shoes and ask yourself: Is the information accurate?
 Is it easy to understand?
 Does the structure make logical sense for the reader?
 Finally, correct sentence structure and grammar.

 It also helps to get another pair of eyes on the policy.
 Have your policy team or peers also review for any mistakes and clarity.
-Ask a subject matter expert also to review if necessary.
+Ask a subject matter expert to also review if necessary.

 After thoroughly editing the document, submit the final draft to the appropriate manager or supervisor for the final sign-off.